Cave del Predil: History

 The lead and zinc mining community was first mentioned in a 1320 deed issued by the Habsburg duke Frederick the Fair, at the time when the surrounding estates belonged to the Carinthian possessions held by the Prince-Bishopric of Bamberg.
 The bishops also gained control over the trade route across the Nevea mountain pass leading to the city of Cividale del Friuli, the importance of which however diminished, after the Friulian lands in the south had been conquered by the Republic of Venice by 1420.
 Bamberg finally sold its remote Carinthian estates to Empress Maria Theresa in 1759, who incorporated it into the Austrian Habsburg monarchy.

+By the late nineteenth century, mining activity was not limited to the nearby mountain, but extended deep below the village.
+On the January 8, 1910, a wall of rock in the mine collapsed, and the galleries were flooded with large quantities of gravel and water from Lake Predil and its river.
+A number of the galleries collapsed, and around 1 pm the hospital sank 150 m into the earth.
+Seven people died, commemorated with a monument in 1914.

 With the Duchy of Carinthia, Cave del Predil until World War I was part of Austria-Hungary, and by the 1919 Treaty of Saint-Germain came under control of the Kingdom of Italy.
 A local museum covers the military history of the Alpine campaigns from the Napoleonic Wars to World War II.
 Under Italian control the mines, temporarily managed by Bernardino Nogara, operated until 1991; since then, the population has sharply decreased.